artmg/lubuild/help/configure/Networked-Services.md

 ```

 NB: by default, samba users are separate from linux system users.
-For more on advanced configuration please see [https://github.com/artmg/lubuild/blob/master/help/configure/network-shares-with-Samba.md]
+For more on advanced configuration please see [main Samba article](../configure/network-shares-with-Samba.md)

 #### Sharing folders between computers